T&E Soft: Original company

-T&E Soft Co., Ltd was founded in 1982, named after the founder's older brother Toshiro Yokoyama and his younger brother Eiji Yokoyama.
+T&E Soft Co., Ltd was founded in 1982, named after the founders, older brother Toshiro Yokoyama and his younger brother Eiji Yokoyama.
 The abbreviation was later changed to Tri & Exciting and then Technology & Entertainment.

 T&E Soft launched by selling video games for NEC's PC-6001 series.
 Beginning in 1983, it developed games for multiple models other than the PC-6001.
 In December 1983, T&E Soft published its own magazine to promote its products and by January 1985 launched its newsletter that lasted until July 1990.
 In October 1990, Xtalsoft was merged with T&E Soft and became T&E SOFT Osaka Development Department.

 The company became famous for its 8-bit personal computer games including the Hydlide series.
 It entered the home video game console in March 1986 with the in-house development of the Family Computer software Hydlide Special which was released by Toshiba EMI.
 Since the success of the Super Famicom software Harukanaru Augusta, released in April 1991, T&E Soft gradually moved away from personal computers to focus on its titles for video game consoles.
 At some point, Square founder Masafumi Miyamoto was the majority shareholder of T&E Soft.

 In May 2002, T&E Soft Corporation changed its name to D Wonderland Inc.

 The company was renamed to its current name to serve as a holding company in 2015; its subsidiary Daikokuya, which was acquired by D Wonderland in 2006, operates a retailer chain of the same name.
 The company privatized in 2010.